 Logically, the support, financing, training and arming of neo-Nazi groups in Ukraine, which commit crimes against the civilian population, does not pose any problem either to the United States or to their European hired assassins.

-there will never be ads, nor paywalls on this website, so please donate if you can afford it to keep the website (and me) alive and kicking!
+There will never be ads, nor paywalls on this website and I do this almost daily, delivering 5 articles for free, so please donate if you can afford it!

-You can also check my bitchute, where I have over 2100 reuploaded videos with juicy info in them
+You can also check my bitchute channel where I reupload videos with juicy info in them.